-When I realised that Christmas 2020 wouldn’t be like any other Christmas, I decided to write a study / devotional series, that explains the Christmas images and stories assuming no prior knowledge.
+When I realised that Christmas 2020 wouldn’t be like any other Christmas, I decided to write a study and devotional series that explains the Christmas images and stories assuming no prior knowledge.
 I centred around the lyrics of biblical songs and Christmas carols — I find it curious that in both biblical times and today, people sing the good news about Jesus’s birth.

 About the series